 Please Note: cTrader is a non-dealing desk platform.
 It is impossible for your broker to manipulate pricing, charts, and history.

-cTrader is a Multi-Asset-Class CFD trading platform which supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
+cTrader is a Multi-Asset-Class CFD trading platform that supports a huge variety of markets, falling under a number of different asset classes, including Stocks, Indices, Commodities, Forex, Exchange Traded Funds and more.
 If you want to trade symbols your broker isn’t offering, you should contact them directly and request via them.
-Adding new symbols is a decision which is made by your broker.
+Adding new symbols is a decision that is made by your broker.

 Swap rates are applied by your broker.
 When you hold a position overnight your broker also incurs fees from their liquidity provider, the fees you are charged reflect the fees your broker is charged.
 We recommend you contact your broker for more information about their Swap rates.

 Brokers can have different configurations of counterparties and this acts a variable between brokers, this affects many of the trading conditions listed above and others not mentioned such as market depth.
 Some brokers may have two or three liquidity providers connected to their cServer, some may have twenty plus, it all depends on their model.
 You broker will have more information about this on their website.